GoogleCloudPlatform/cloud-foundation-fabric/blueprints/third-party-solutions/f5-bigip/f5-bigip-ha-active/README.md

 F5 management IPs are private.
 If you haven't setup any hybrid connectivity (i.e. VPN/Interconnect) you can still access the VMs with SSH and their GUI leveraging IAP tunnels.

+For example, you can first establish a tunnel:

 ```shell
 gcloud compute ssh YOUR_F5_VM_NAME \
   --project YOUR_PROJECT \